 Hey.
 Let me tell you a story of why and how I become a vegetarian and why I had to stop because of my mental health problems.

-Since I was a little kid I was never really big fan of a meat.
+Since I was a little kid I was never really a big fan of meat.

 My parents had to force me to eat it and I still eat only chicken meat.
-I am very grateful they did this as I got usual portion of nutrients a kid needs.
+I am very grateful they did this as I got the usual portion of nutrients a kid needs.

-As a parent you shouldn’t deprive your kid of anything there is that food industry offers.
+As a parent you shouldn’t deprive your kid of anything there is that the food industry offers.
 It is everyone’s own business.
 But let them choose when they are old enough to understand the decision they’re making.

 As I was growing up I was more and more aware of the meat taste and how I don’t like how it makes me feel.
-I always described is as a “I’m not in a mood for meat“.
+I always described it as a “I’m not in a mood for meat“.

-Pork, beef or any other type of meat was never an option for me – not unless I was aware of it.
+Pork, beef, or any other type of meat was never an option for me – not unless I was aware of it.
 Sometimes my parents would tell me that the meat is chicken so I would at least give it a shot.

 My parents would always get upset with how picky I am but after some time they got used to it and didn’t try to fight it anymore.